The Priestley Family

 Ernest, Peter and Septimus were employed as shepherds on The Duke Rutland Longshaw Estate along with several gamekeepers on the extensive moorland estate where they would frequently meet at the Fox House Inn.

-Part of the shepherds duties were to go to The Yorkshire Dales to buy replacement sheep to replace those sold off the estate.
+Part of the shepherd's duties was to go to The Yorkshire Dales to buy replacement sheep to replace those sold off the estate.
 These were driven back stopping off overnight at various locations en route.
-One of these was at Ludendum Foot near Sowerby Bridge, where Ernest met Elizabeth Hannah King, who he would marry in 1897.
-Jim Thornly another shepherd from Edale recalled seeing them chatting before leaving to walk to home.
-Their first child my Father was born on 6th November 1898.
+One of these was at Ludendum Foot near Sowerby Bridge, where Ernest met Elizabeth Hannah King, whom he would marry in 1897.
+Jim Thornly, another shepherd from Edale, recalled seeing them chatting before leaving to walk to home.
+Their first child, my Father, was born on 6th November 1898.

 The first official trails were held on the first Thursday in September 1898.
 The family have continuously been involved through Ernest, Thurwell, Ron, Mark, Neil and Jack age three.
-Peter’s family have also been involved through Peter 2, Brian and Anthony who also has a son Angus who will no doubt follow on.
+Peter’s family have also been engaged through Peter 2, Brian and Anthony, who also has a son Angus who will no doubt follow on.

 Ernest had a daughter Edith and two other sons John who married and went to work on a farm in Kent and Ashton who following in the family tradition winning many prizes with his dogs culminating in being International Champion.
 Thurwell married Gladys Ellacolt in 1926 and set up home at Overstones, where I arrived on the scene in August 1927.

 The following year Granddad (Ernest) won the English National Trial, and Dad (Thurwell) and Uncle Ashton both qualified and ran at Aire that year, a family affair.